On utility maximization under convex portfolio constraints: Problem formulation and the main results

-Combining the above the two constraints produces the class $\A$ of \define{constrained admissible portfolios}: Many classical constraint structures can be expressed in terms of a well-chosen $\kappa$, see, e.g., Section 3 in \cite{Cuo97} and Chapter 5 in \cite{KarShr98}.
-We do exhibit, however, in some detail the construction that allows us to treat the presence of a random endowment in our framework: \begin{example}[Random endowment as a special case of a portfolio constraint] As above, let the financial market consist of the risky assets $S= (S^{(1)}_t,...,S^{(d)}_t)_{t\in [0,T]}$ and the riskless asset $S^{(0)}_t:= 1$.
+Many classical constraint structures can be expressed in terms of a well-chosen $\kappa$; see, for example, Section 3 in~\cite{Cuo97} and Chapter 5 in \cite {KarShr98}.
+We do exhibit, however, in some detail the construction that allows us to treat the presence of a random endowment in our framework: \begin{example}[(Random endowment as a special case of a portfolio constraint)] As above, let the financial market consist of the risky assets $S= (S^{(1)}_t,\ldots,S^{(d)}_t)_{t\in[0,T]}$ and the riskless asset $S^{(0)}_t:= 1$.
 Let us also assume that $S$ admits no arbitrage in the sense of the condition NFLVR.
-Consequently, there exists an equivalent $\sigma$-martingale measure $\QQ$ (see \cite{DelSch98} for the terminology).
+Consequently, there exists an equivalent $\sigma$-martingale measure $\QQ$; see~\cite{DelSch98} for the terminology.

-Let us also assume that the agent receives a lump-sum \define{random endowment} $\EN\in \linf(\FF_T)$ at time $T$.
-For an arbitrary equivalent $\sigma$--martingale measure $\QQ$, the process $\hat{S_t}$, defined as a \cd version of the bounded martingale $\EE^{\QQ}[\EN|\FF_t]$, can be added to $S$ to form a larger financial market.
-The constraint set $\kappa$ is defined so as to mimic the behavior in the original market with the presence of the random endowment: Indeed, any admissible constrained portfolio in the augmented market $(S,\hat{S})$ leads to a total wealth of the form $(H\cdot S)_T+\hat{S}_T-\hat{S}_0= x+(H\cdot S)_T + \EN$, for $x:=-\EE^{\QQ}[\EN]$ (under the assumption that $\FF_0$ is $\PP$-trivial).
-Thanks to the boundedness of $\EN$, the notions of admissibility in the two markets are equivalent.
+Let us also assume that the agent receives a lump-sum \textit{random endowment} $\EN\in\linf(\FF_T)$ at time $T$.
+For an arbitrary equivalent $\sigma$-martingale measure $\QQ$, the process $\hat{S_t}$, defined as a c\`{a}dl\`{a}g version of the bounded martingale $\EE^{\QQ}[\EN|\FF_t]$, can be added to $S$ to form a larger financial market.
+The constraint set $\kappa$ is defined so as to mimic the behavior in the original market with the presence of the random endowment,